explosion/spacy-experimental/README.md

 ### Span Finder

-The SpanFinder is a new experimental component that tries to learn span boundaries by tagging potential start and end tokens.
-It's an ML approach on suggester functions to produce fewer and more precise span candidates.
+The SpanFinder is a new experimental component that identifies span boundaries by tagging potential start and end tokens.
+It's an ML approach to suggest candidate spans with higher precision.

-`SpanFinder` requires three parameters for initialization:
+`SpanFinder` uses the following parameters:
-- `threshold`: Threshold of the required probabilty for predicted spans.
+- `threshold`: Probability threshold for predicted spans.
-- `candidates_key`: Name of the [SpanGroup](https://spacy.io/api/spangroup) in which the predicted spans are saved to.
+- `candidates_key`: Name of the [SpanGroup](https://spacy.io/api/spangroup) the predicted spans are saved to.
+- `reference_key`: Name of the [SpanGroup](https://spacy.io/api/spangroup) the reference spans are read from.
-- `max_length`: Max length of the predicted spans (no limit when set to 0).
+- `max_length`: Max length of the predicted spans.
+No limit when set to `0`.
+Defaults to `0`.
-- `min_length`: Min length of the predicted spans (no limit when set to 0).
+- `min_length`: Min length of the predicted spans.
+No limit when set to `0`.
+Defaults to `0`.

 Here is a config excerpt for the `SpanFinder` together with `Spancat`: